dauphaihau/coffin-ecommerce/README.md

 and feel free to share your opinion, constructive criticism, or comments about my work.
 Thank you! 🙂

 ## Future Updates
 - Checkout Page
 - Improve overall UX/UI and fix bugs
 - Featured Products
-- Admin dashboard manage CRUD users/products
+- Admin dashboard manage CRUD products
 - Recently Viewed Products

 And More !
 There's always room for improvement!